13bzhang/nightingale_rose/libretto/scene_3.md

 **Nightingale:**

-To pay for a rose with blood
+To pay for roses with blood

 seems but foolish.